 Prisoners of the Japanese

-With the Fall of Singapore, about 80,000 allied soldiers including some 15,000 Australians became prisoners of war (POW’s) of the Japanese.
+With the Fall of Singapore, about 80,000 allied soldiers including some 15,000 Australians became prisoners of war (POWs) of the Japanese.
 Additionally, more than 40,000 Indian soldiers were captured but most reformed into the Indian National Army (INA) and changed sides to support the Japanese.
 On the islands of Java and Sumatra, 40,000 Dutch, British and including 3,000 Australians from the Australian 7th Division who had been diverted to Java on their way back from the Middle East, became captives of the Japanese.
-On Timor, Ambon and New Britain, a further 3,000 Australians became POW’s.
-In total, about 22,000 Australian soldiers became POW’s.
+On Timor, Ambon and New Britain, a further 3,000 Australians became POWs.
+In total, about 22,000 Australian soldiers became POWs of the Japanese.

-The unexpected capture of so many allied and Dutch soldiers provided a logistical problem for the Japanese by way of provision of food and adequate prison facilities.
-In most cases, food both in quantity and quality, was poor and prison facilities were grossly overcrowded.
-The POW’s could grow or buy food from locals to support their rations but this was limited.
+This unexpected capture of so many allied and Dutch soldiers provided a logistical problem for the Japanese by way of provision of food and adequate prison facilities.
+In most cases, food both in quantity and quality, became poor and prison facilities were grossly overcrowded.
+The POWs could grow or buy food from locals to support their rations but this was limited.

-In Singapore, the INA were used to guard the POW’s and, in many cases, dealt out punishments ordered by the Japanese commanders.
+In Singapore, the INA were used to guard the POWs and, in many cases, dealt out punishments, including executions, ordered by the Japanese commanders.
 Work parties were organised, initially to assist in the recovery of those killed (both military and civilian) and arrange burial.
 Then extending to clearing the roads of rubble and the re-installation of power and water supplies.
-Finally, the Japanese solution to this abundance of manpower was to transfer the POW’s from their prison camps to work camps around South East Asia and Japan.
+Finally, the Japanese solution to this abundance of manpower was to transfer the POWs from their prison camps to work camps around Southeast Asia and Japan.

 A month later, a 3,000 strong all-British group arrived at Ban Pong (Thailand) by train from Singapore, to start work from the southern end of the railway.
 However, train travel was not much better than the ‘hell ships’.
 The small steel boxcar carriages were like ovens during the day and refrigerators at night.
-Between 26 to 30 POW’s were crammed into each carriage with only sufficient room to sit.
-There was little water and a bucket provided as a toilet.
+Between 26 to 30 POWs were crammed into each carriage with barely sufficient room to sit.
+There was little water and a bucket was provided as a toilet.
 Stops only occurred when the locomotive required water or fuel.
-On the five day journey, limited food was provided and was supplemented with fruit bought by the POW’s, off the locals at each stop.
+On the five-day journey, limited food was provided and was supplemented with fruit bought by the POWs, off the locals at each stop.

-In July 1942, the next group (“B” Force) of POW’s was sent to Sandakan in Borneo to build airfields.
+In July 1942, the next group of POW’s, “B” Force, was sent to Sandakan in Borneo to build a military airfield.
 This was followed by a second group (“E” Force) in March 1943 which disembarked at Kuching and then moved to Sandakan in June of the same year.
-In January 1945, the first of the ‘death marches’ occurred with the second in May 1945.
-Of the 2,500 Australian and British POW’s, only six Australians survived.
+Once the airfield was completed, the Japanese had no further use for the POWs and proceeded to starve them with the allocation of meagre food rations.
+In January 1945, the first of three ‘death marches’ occurred with the Japanese moving the fitter POWs inland.
+Of the more than 2,400 Australian and British POWs, only six Australians survived.
+The rest having been starved, beaten to death or died of disease or killed by execution.

-At the end of the war, Australian POW’s like other British, Dutch and American POW’s were scattered throughout South East Asia, Japan and Manchuria.
+At the end of the war, Australian POWs like other British, Dutch and American POWs were scattered throughout Southeast Asia, Japan and Manchuria.
 At Singapore, 5,000 Australians were recovered, in Thailand and Burma – another 5,000 Australians, in Japan, Korea and Manchuria - 3,000 Australians and another 1,000 Australians in Java, Sumatra and Ambon.
-Of the 22,000 Australians who became prisoners of war of the Japanese, a little more than 8,000 died.
+Of the 22,000 Australians who became prisoners of war of the Japanese, more than 8,000 died.

 Previous